PulinduSrinath/Find_Work/README.md

-🚀 Find Work | Mobile App to Connect Clients & Skilled Workers "The work you’re looking for is closer than you think."
-Simplifying how people find trustworthy workers and how workers find reliable jobs — locally, easily, and quickly.

-🔧 About The Project
-Find Work is a smart solution for daily workers and clients.
-Whether you're looking for a house cleaner, plumber, coconut tree climber, or babysitter — or you’re someone with these skills looking for job opportunities — this app connects you instantly.

-The app was born out of a simple realization:
-Many people are searching for work, and many people need workers.
-They just can't find each other at the right time.
-We solve this problem through location-based matching, profile ratings, and direct communication.

-✨ Key Features

-✅ Live Map Integration: See available jobs or workers around you in real-time.

-✅ Worker Profiles: List your skills and build your reputation through client feedback.

-✅ Client Dashboards: Post jobs, review applicants, and pick trusted workers.

-✅ Direct Communication: Chat within the app or contact directly via phone.

-✅ Smart Search & Filters: Find exactly what you need — by skill, budget, availability, and rating.

-✅ Secure & Reliable: Data privacy and user protection with Firebase backend and authentication.

-🛠️ Tech Stack
-📱 Frontend

-Android SDK
-Java & XML (UI/UX)

-🔥 Backend
-Firebase Realtime Database
-Firebase Firestore
-SQLite (Local Storage)

-🛠️ Tools
-Android Studio
-Figma (UI/UX Design)
-GitHub (Version Control)

-📲 How It Works

-For Workers:
-Sign up and create your profile.

-Browse nearby jobs on the map.

-Apply and connect with clients.

-For Clients:
-Post job opportunities.

-Search for workers by category or skill.

-Select based on reviews and profiles.
+# 🚀 Find Work | Mobile App to Connect Clients & Skilled Workers

+> “The work you’re looking for is closer than you think.”

+**Find Work** is a smart mobile application that bridges the gap between clients seeking reliable help and skilled workers searching for job opportunities — easily, quickly, and locally.

+---

+## 🔧 About The Project

+Every day, people are in need of trustworthy workers — house cleaners, plumbers, coconut tree climbers, babysitters, and more.
+At the same time, countless skilled individuals are actively seeking work.
+The problem?
+They can't seem to find each other when it matters most.

+**Find Work** was built to solve this problem using:
+- 📍 **Location-based matching**
+- 🌟 **Reputation-based worker profiles**
+- 💬 **Direct communication between clients and workers**

+Whether you're a worker looking to find more jobs or a client trying to find someone reliable, **Find Work** simplifies the process.

+---

+## ✨ Features

+- ✅ **Live Map Integration**
+  Discover available jobs or skilled workers near you in real-time.

+- ✅ **Worker Profiles**
+  Showcase skills, set availability, and build credibility through client reviews.

+- ✅ **Client Dashboard**
+  Post job opportunities, review applicants, and select trusted workers easily.

+- ✅ **Direct Communication**
+  Chat in-app or connect directly through call or message.

+- ✅ **Smart Search & Filters**
+  Filter by category, skills, budget, availability, and rating.

+- ✅ **Secure & Reliable**
+  User data is protected with Firebase Authentication and secure backend services.

+---

+## 🛠️ Tech Stack

+### 📱 Frontend
+- Android SDK
+- Java & XML (for UI/UX)

+### 🔥 Backend
+- Firebase Realtime Database
+- Firebase Firestore
+- SQLite (for local storage)

+### 🧰 Tools Used
+- Android Studio
+- Figma (UI/UX Design)
+- GitHub (Version Control)

+---

+## 📲 How It Works

+### For Workers:
+1. Sign up and create a profile.
+2. View nearby job opportunities on the live map.
+3. Apply for jobs and connect directly with clients.

+### For Clients:
+1. Post new job listings.
+2. Search for workers by category, skill, or rating.
+3. Review worker profiles and select the right person for the job.

+---

+## 📌 Future Improvements
+- 🔔 Push Notifications for job alerts and responses
+- 🌐 Multilingual support for diverse user base
+- 💳 In-app payments and invoice generation
+- 🤖 AI-based job-worker matching

+---